AnonZebra/psychopy-infant-audiovis-et/README.md

 When you open up the project file ('infant_audiovisual_eyetrack.psyexp') with PsychoPy standalone, you'll find that there is a mix of PsychoPy components added through the GUI, and code snippets which implement special functionality necessary for the experiment, and also handle communication with the eyetracker.
 For more information about the code, read the embedded comments in the code snippets.

 ## Eyetracker setup
 The latest versions of PsychoPy have seen large changes with regard to how eyetracking is handled.
 You may wish to update this experiment to be more in line with current changes.
-At a minimum, you will need to update the 'tobii_config.yaml' file with specifications for your eyetracker.
+At a minimum, you will need to update the 'real_eyetracker_config.yaml' file with specifications for your eyetracker.

+### Eyetracker mocking
+If you don't have an eyetracker but still want to try the experiment out, you can use a 'mock' eyetracker, where the 'gaze' is controlled by your mouse.
+In that case:
+1. Open up the .psyexp file with PsychoPy standalone.
+2. Open up the setup routine's 'code_eyetracker_setup' code component.
+3. In the 'Before Experiment' tab's code, change `MOCK_ON = False` to `MOCK_ON = True`.

 ### Eyetracker calibration
 This experiment in itself does not include any eyetracker calibration, so do note that you will need to run a calibration before starting.
 There are various options for running ET calibration in PsychoPy - in the original study where this experiment was used, a modified version of yh-luo's [psychopy_tobii_infant](https://github.com/yh-luo/psychopy_tobii_infant) project was used.